We sort your Self Assessment for you. £119, all in.

-If you sell a property for a profit, then you will have to pay Capital Gains Tax (CGT).
+If you sell an asset for a profit, then you will have to pay Capital Gains Tax (CGT).
+Property is no different.

 How much you actually pay then depends on two things:

-You can simply use this Capital Gains Tax calculator to see what your tax bill could be:
+You can simply use our Capital Gains Tax calculator to see what your tax bill could be:

 Our capital gains tax rates guide explains this in more detail.

-You don’t have to pay Capital Gains Tax on property when:
+Sure!
+You won’t have to pay Capital Gains Tax on property when:

 If you have let out either part or all of your home for a while, you can also apply for letting relief.